Fuzzy Wuzzy

 Quotes to be Used

-The following lines are useful to quote to praise the bravery and courage of the soldiers.
+The following lines are particularly impactful and can be used to highlight the bravery and skill of the soldiers:

 You’re a pore benighted ‘eathen but a first-class fightin’ man;